 There are several reasons a caregiver might need legal assistance.
 It is best when families can discuss financial, healthcare and end-of-life issues while the person with Alzheimer's is still able to participate and make his or her wishes known.
 Planning for the future can involve the making of a will, establishing a trust, life estate planning, as well as researching a power of attorney, guardianship, and/or any health care advance directive that might be needed.
 Private counsel already familiar with your legal affairs is a good resource.
 There are also specialists available, such as Board Certified Elder Law Attorneys, who are experts in the areas of financial and health-related legal actions.
 Below are several legal resources for caregivers.
-Local telephone directories also provide listings of attorneys by speciality areas (check under "elder law").
+Local telephone directories also provide listings of attorneys by specialty areas (check under "elder law").

-Aging with Dignity, P.O.
-Box 1661, Tallahassee, FL 32302 3050 Highland Oaks Terrace, Suite 2 Tallahassee, FL 32301-2600 www.agingwithdignity.org
+Aging with Dignity (Five Wishes) (850) 681-2010 3050 Highland Oaks Terrace, Ste 2, Tallahassee, FL 32301 agingwithdignity.org